-Social pressures often mean that men find it harder to open up and discuss feelings of vulnerability or ask for help.
-But the evidence is clear that bottling up these feelings and resorting to sometimes destructive coping mechanisms can make things worse.
-If you’re suffering with your mental health, you are not alone and there are many ways you can start to resolve this, from trying meditation and exercise to starting therapy.
+As discussed, social pressures often mean that men find it harder to open up and discuss feelings of vulnerability or ask for help.
+But the evidence is clear that bottling up these feelings and resorting to sometimes destructive coping mechanisms can make things worse.5

 How to get help